CanarysAutomations/automate-repo-permissions/README.md

 ## Prerequisites

-- only existing teams in the organization will be considered
+- Only current organizational teams will be considered
 - Admin access to the organization for creating the repositories
-- Excel File with Team Names, Repository and permissions
+- Excel File with Team Names and permissions
 - GitHub PAT Token must be authorized to access the required organization

 ## Usage Instructions :memo: